 - Have a minimum grade of "C" in all prerequisite nursing courses.

 - Have successfully completed or received credit for all required courses listed for the first three semesters of the curriculum plan.

 - Prior to enrolling in any clinical nursing course, a completed health form must be submitted.

 - If there are more qualified applicants than can be accepted at the time of request, the admission pool will be made up of applicants who have met the criteria for admission, have given evidence of reasonable prospect of success in the nursing major, and who best represent the mission and goals of the University.

-- The curriculum plan four-year, 120 hour program includes prerequisite nursing courses, University general education requirements, and upper division courses in the nursing major.
+- The curriculum plan is based on a four-year, 120 hour program, which includes prerequisite nursing courses, University general education requirements, and upper division courses in the nursing major.
 Student should consult an advisor regarding prerequisite requirements for Human Anatomy, BIOL 242.

 Southern University and A&M College